stephkananth/AR-Tetris-Starter-Code/README.md

 ### Starting the project

 Let's start with a new project.
-Create a new ARKit application in XCode.
+Create a new Augmented Reality Application in XCode.
 If you run the application on any device that you have hooked up to your computer, out of the box you get a nice space ship flying out in front of your device.

 ![SpaceShip](https://i.imgur.com/LY54DEX.png)